OlgaLipinsk/SJTracker/README.md

 - ER_Diagram.pdf — Entity-Relationship diagram showing database structure
 - .gitignore — Excludes files from version control
 - README.md — Project documentation and usage instructions

+## Adapting the Project to Your Own GCP Setup

+This project is configured to use Google BigQuery with the following hardcoded identifiers:

+- Project ID: `leafy-sanctuary-458206-f8`
+- Dataset: `ProjectDB`

+These values appear in the SQL scripts (`create_tables.sql`, `refresh_vacancy_data.sql`), where fully qualified table names are used (e.g., `leafy-sanctuary-458206-f8.ProjectDB.skill`).

+The Streamlit app is also configured to connect to this specific GCP project via service account credentials loaded from Streamlit secrets.

+To Deploy the App with Your Own GCP Project you need to:

+1. **Create a BigQuery Dataset**

+   In your Google Cloud project (e.g., `my-own-project-id`), create a dataset named `ProjectDB`, or choose your own name.

+2. **Update SQL Scripts**

+   Replace all references to the original project.

+3. **Create and Configure a Service Account**

+- In your GCP project, create a service account with BigQuery Admin or appropriate permissions.
+- Download the service account key as a JSON file.

+4. **Update Streamlit Secrets**

+Add your service account credentials to `.streamlit/secrets.toml`